AxisCommunications/acap-documentation/docs/axis-devices-and-compatibility/index.md

 # Axis devices & compatibility

-Compatibility means that if an ACAP can be installed and run on a specific device, then the ACAP is compatible with the device.
-Compatibility depends on both hardware and software (firmware).
+Compatibility means that if an ACAP application can be installed and run on a specific device, then the ACAP application is compatible with the device.
+Compatibility depends on both hardware and software.

 ## Hardware compatibility

-ACAP is supported on a large portion of all Axis devices.
-For an ACAP to be hardware compatible with a specific device, the ACAP must be compiled using the SDK corresponding to the chip architecture in the device.
+ACAP applications are supported on a large portion of all Axis devices.
+For an ACAP application to be hardware compatible with a specific device, it must be compiled using the SDK corresponding to the chip architecture in the device.

 ## Software compatibility

-An ACAP is software compatible with an AXIS OS firmware if the APIs and other ACAP Runtime features are available in the specific firmware release.
-The availability of APIs in a firmware depends on both the firmware version and the device itself since some APIs are only relevant for certain devices.
+An ACAP application is software compatible with AXIS OS if the APIs and other ACAP Runtime features are available in the specific AXIS OS release.
+The availability of APIs in AXIS OS depends on both the AXIS OS version and the device itself since some APIs are only relevant for certain devices.
 For example, the Video capture API is only available on devices with an image sensor.